 The safety of client money remains a key focus for the profession, and the SRA has stated that it is vital the five week reconciliation statements should not be delayed if at all possible and that you should already have contingency plans in place to prevent his from happening.
 If those contingency plans fail for any reason, you should take whatever steps you can to assure yourself that client money is being dealt with correctly.

 The SRA has released some guidance around this loan scheme and a potential breach of rule 3.3 regarding banking facilities.

 A condition of the scheme is that funds received from third-party investors and the Future Fund must be held by the investee company solicitor (who must be permitted to receive and hold client money).

-With remote working you should still have measures in place to protect client’s confidentiality.
+With remote working, you should still have measures in place to protect a client’s confidentiality.
 This is required both by the SRA and law.

 You should ensure that your policy and procedures are up to date and details the arrangements that you have put in place during this time.

 You must notify your client as soon as possible that you cannot provide any services they require.
 You should also provide the name (or ideally three names) of another solicitor to try to take over from you.